crftr/double_double/README.md

 ## Tests

 All code is backed by Rspec tests.
-Clone this repository and either `rspec spec` or `rake spec` if Rake is installed.
+Clone this repository and `rake spec` to execute the tests.

 ## Contributing